 Intimate Other

-On the space between solitude and relationship
+Somewhere between solitude and partnership

-If a relationship were the goal, what would be at its core?
 For me, the answer is intimacy — not the kind built from roles or routines, but something deeper, more present, more true.
-In my past relationships, intimacy often got lost beneath the expectations and performance of traditional models.
-As psychologist Carol Gilligan has noted, many of our cultural blueprints for love are drawn from patriarchal hierarchies — privileging duty over depth, and control over connection.
+In my past relationships, intimacy often disappeared beneath the expectations and performances of traditional models.
+As psychologist Carol Gilligan notes, many of our cultural blueprints for love are drawn from patriarchal hierarchies—privileging duty over depth, and control over connection.

 At this point in my life, I’m no longer interested in performing those roles or fitting into those templates.
 I’m letting go of the conventional framework in favor of something that feels truer to who I am now: a connection rooted in freedom, fluidity, and self-defined meaning.